Logotyp Jordbruksverket

 • plant propagating material for fruit and berries or fruit and berry plants

-• packs, repacks or labels seeds of vegetables or ornamental plants, or if your business is the main responsible agent in Sweden for packaging, labelling, or marketing of seeds for vegetable or ornamental plants which the business is marketing under its own brand, such as the main office of a retail chain.
+• is the main responsible agent in Sweden for packaging, labelling, marketing or trade seed of vegetable or ornamental plants which is marketed under its own brand or the brand of an enterprise in other EU Member States, such as the main office of a retail chain.

 You do not have to register your professional activities